-Midwifery Nurse for rural hospital – Gambia
+Midwifery Nurse – Gambia

 Qualities & Gifts Sought